Born at 1364 Richins Avenue, Gridley, CA in 1938 with the aid of a mid-wife Don and I arrived. Rotate the linked photo by clicking

 D. Wikipedia Bio and WW II deeds of four my brothers: Four Stars in the Gardner Window

 Our family has grown to five grand children.
 Michelle and Tony have three boys, Missy and Scott two girls.
-Chris ( 24) has a full time job with Apple (iphoto, itunes) and is a part-time college student lives downtown.
-In high school Erik (22) was honorable mention all-Metro linebacker.
+Chris ( 26) has a full time job with Apple (iphoto, itunes) and is a part-time college student in West Sacramento.
+In high school Erik (24) was honorable mention all-Metro linebacker.
 In college Erik played Div II rugby for Sierra College.
 The Wolverines finished 4th in the 2011 .
 The finals were in Pittsburgh, PA.
 I watched it all on streaming TV.
 Erik scored first in a 21-26 game.

-Three grandchildren are in grammar school.
-Adam is a 7th grader in Loomis, plays football and wrestles for Del Oro.
-Adam finished 2nd at a quasi-state tournament in Fresno, and captained an undefeated football team to a championship.
-Avery is a 6th grader and Hannah is 4th grader in a fundamental school.
-In soccer Avery and Hannah have moved up to competitive leagues, 2013 on the Gold level.
-Both girls play for Folsom Freedom.
+Two grandchildren are in middle school.
+Adam is a freshman at Del Oro in Loomis, plays football and wrestles.
+Avery is a 8th grader and Hannah is 6th grader in Orangevsle.
+In soccer Avery and Hannah have moved up to competitive leagues, 2015 on the premier level.
+Both girls play for Ethos, in El Dorado Hills.
 Scott coaches Avery's team.
 Family and sports fill the grand parents' time leaving plenty of time for hobbies, and family vacations.